 where the term proportional to $\Omega_r$ is nonzero if the influence of the Coriolis force is retained, otherwise zero.
 Equations \eqref{eq-alfven} and \eqref{eq-magnetos} agree with Ref. \cite{chatterjee2023neutrino} without the term proportional to $\Omega_r$.
-Thus, for couplings to occur, we must have $0<\lambda\leq 90 \degree$.
+Thus, for couplings to occur, we must have $0<\lambda\leq \pi/2$.
 In this case, the coupling will result in modifications to both the shear Alfv{\'e}n and oblique magnetosonic waves that may lead to a phenomenon of wave mixing where they begin to exhibit characteristics of both.
 In the nonlinear regime, this coupling may lead to energy propagation across magnetic field lines and its redistribution in different directions.
 Such processes are crucial for wave heating and energy transport in astrophysical plasmas.
 Furthermore, the coupling may lead to new observed characteristics, including the generation of fast magnetosonic waves from initial Alfv{\'e}n waves.
-Before proceeding to explore the instability characteristics of the neurino-driven MHD waves in the presence of the Coriolis force, which is the prime interest of the current investigation, we first discuss two particular cases of interest, namely when $\mathbf{k \perp \mathbf{B}_0}$ for $\theta=\pi/2$ and $\mathbf{k \parallel \mathbf{B}_0}$ for $\theta=0$.
+Before proceeding to explore the instability characteristics of the neutrino-driven MHD waves in the presence of the Coriolis force, which is the prime interest of the current investigation, we first discuss two particular cases of interest, namely when $\mathbf{k \perp \mathbf{B}_0}$ for $\theta=\pi/2$ and $\mathbf{k \parallel \mathbf{B}_0}$ for $\theta=0$.

-For wave propagation perpendicular to the magnetic field, the dispersion relation \eqref{eq-dis-xzplane} gives the following fast magnetosonic wave as only the propagating mode.
+For wave propagation perpendicular to the magnetic field, the dispersion relation \eqref{eq-dis-xzplane} gives the following fast magnetosonic wave as the only propagating mode.

 We note that the fast magnetosonic mode becomes dispersive by the influence of the Coriolis force due to rotation of fluids with the phase velocity, $\omega/k=\left[\left(\Tilde{V}_s^2+V_A^2\right)+{4\Omega_r^2}/{k^2}\right]^{1/2}$ being modified by the term proportional to $\Omega_r$.
-It follows that both the wave frequency and the phase velocity of fast magnetosonic waves get enhanced compared to nonrotating fluids.
+It follows that both the wave frequency and the phase velocity of fast magnetosonic waves are enhanced relative to those in nonrotating fluids.
 While the wave frequency increases with $k$, the phase velocity achieves a maximum value in the long-wavelength limit ($k\to0$) but then decreases with increasing values of $k~(>0)$.